 Again, while COVID-19 vaccine development has operated on a faster timeline, manufacturers still must follow the usual process.
 That includes rigorous testing that measures safety and efficacy.

-The Pfizer and Moderna vaccines are reported to be at least 94% effective in preventing COVID-19 in humans, with no significant side effects.
 Before issuing an EUA, the FDA weighs whether the benefits of the vaccine outweigh the risks — including the risk of waiting too long.

 Those risks include thousands more infections and deaths from COVID-19.

 “What we’re really asking now is, ‘Do we have enough data to feel confident that these vaccines are safe and effective?’ without asking for so much data that we delay the benefit,” says Dr. Snyder.

 It is important to note that when the FDA issues an EUA for a vaccine, that does not mean the vaccine is fully approved.
 It will continue to be monitored for safety and efficacy as it is widely distributed.

 The FDA has previously issued EUAs for other COVID-19 treatments, including remdesivir and monoclonal antibodies.